Amazing Bathtub Refinishing CA - FAQ

 Yes, there is a charge.
 We often do apply discounts for customers with refinished tubs, therefore we recommend to call for the current discounts.

-Do I need to have it fixed before the refinishing job?
+Do I need to have leaks fixed before the refinishing job?

 You will have to have this repaired as soon as possible, for it will damage your newly refinished tub in due time.
 However, we are prepared to deal with leaking faucets via a funnel system to catch and deliver drips to the drain without disturbing the drying process.